walterfreeman/phys307/notes/connect.md

 ```

 This may speed up graphics somewhat; the -C option tells the computers to compress graphics, which will use extra computing power to save a little bandwidth.

+**Note for Mac users:** In order to get the `-X` option to work, giving you graphics output, you will need to download something called XQuartz for Mac.
+I don't know the details, since I don't have a Mac; investigate this, and let me know what you needed to do!